SHASHWAT0202/Agrovision-v2.0/Frontend/NAVIGATION_FIX_SUMMARY.md

 - All navbar links now work correctly
 - Smooth scrolling to all sections
 - "Plant ID" button properly navigates to Plant Classification
-- External redirect to serenitycm.vercel.app works flawlessly
+- External redirect to `agrovisioncm.vercel.app` works flawlessly

 ### 📖 **Streamlined Documentation**
 - **One-stop resource** for all project information